Openpoint/aesop/README.md

 Have a look at the demo: http://story.openpoint.ie

 Dependencies:
-mediainfo avconv youtube-dl imagemagick postfix
+mediainfo libav-tools youtube-dl imagemagick postfix